hargurjeet/Llama2/README.md

 ## Usage

-Once the application is up and running, you can use the user interface to perform the following tasks:

-Sure, here's an updated version of the usage section:

-## Usage

 The primary use of the application is to create content based on the profile selected.
 The app provides a user-friendly interface to interact with the Meta Llama 2 model and generate blog content.
 Users can select a profile, such as "Researcher" or "Data Scientist," and specify the desired word limit for the content.
 The model will then generate a blog post based on the selected profile and word limit.

 The application also allows users to create both long-form and short-form content, depending on their needs.
 Users can specify a word limit ranging from 100 to 1000 words, providing flexibility in the length of the generated content.